Kritansh-Tank/Mindfulness-Breathing/README.md

 ## Getting Started

 Objective:
-Create a Flutter application based on the provided mockup to demonstrate your Flutter development skills.
-This assignment will help us assess your coding abilities, creativity, and attention to detail.
+Create a Flutter application based on the mockup to demonstrate the Flutter development skills.

 A few resources to get you started if this is your first Flutter project: